carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 request.

 Your company web application is dealing with a
 Zend Framework 1 legacy application.
-As most of the companies, parts of your app are newer, more SOLID and others are just a big ball of mud.
+As most of companies, probably some parts of your app may be newer, more SOLID, and others may just be a big ball of mud.
 However, you know that it does not matter at all which framework you are using, it's all about writing clean code that makes maintenance a low cost task for you company.

 You're trying to apply some Agile principles you remember from your last conference, how it was,